 - Vallarta Plus (arriving in Puerto Vallarta)

-Once you arrive in Guayabitos/La Peñita de Jaltemba or Puerto Vallarta, you’ll then need to hop on a local bus heading south or north, respectively, to Sayulita.
+If you take one of these indirect buses, once you arrive in Guayabitos/La Peñita de Jaltemba or Puerto Vallarta, you’ll then need to hop on a local bus heading south or north, respectively, to Sayulita.

 Such buses depart frequently, but keep in mind there likely won’t be much room for your luggage, unlike the long-distance buses from Guadalajara.